 We unpack the song lyrics line by line, defining and clarifying words, then sing the song through a couple of times.
-The older students then enjoy creating their own slogans, which can then be used in assembly performances, as they spread the whole school message ~ 'Bullying is NOT OK - NO WAY!'
+We've included a verse about cyber bullying for older students, who enjoy creating their own slogans, which can then be used in assembly performances, as they reinforce and spread the whole school message ~ 'Bullying is NOT OK - NO WAY!'

 Until next time,

 Yours in SINGING to Learn,

 - Teacher; Director,